vsdiaman/pokemon/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## OBSERVATION
+- The project is not yet finished; some screens, componentization, and the implementation of SQLite to save user information are still pending.
+Thanks.